eclipse-uprotocol/up-rust/CONTRIBUTING.md

 Similarly, the project requests that markdown is formatted and linted properly - to help with this, it is recommended to use [markdown linters](https://marketplace.visualstudio.com/items?itemName=DavidAnson.vscode-markdownlint).

+During development, before submitting a PR, you can use `./tools/fmt_clippy_doc.sh` to run these checks on the workspace.

-There exists a helper script in ./tools to generate test results and test code coverage reports.
+There also exists a helper script in ./tools to generate test results and test code coverage reports.
 These reports are placed in the `./target/tarpaulin` directory.
 If you use VSCode with the [Coverage Gutters](https://marketplace.visualstudio.com/items?itemName=ryanluker.vscode-coverage-gutters) extension, you can enable display of code coverage information with these settings:

 ``` json
   "coverage-gutters.coverageBaseDir": "**",